 If you’re planning on building a new home or renovating an existing one in Victoria, you’ll need to work with a building surveyor.
 Building surveyors play a critical role in ensuring that your building project complies with the relevant building codes and regulations.

 In Victoria, building surveyors can be either private or municipal.
 Private building surveyors work for private companies, while municipal building surveyors are employed by local councils.
-Regardless of their employment status, building surveyors are required to be registered with the Victorian Building Authority.
+Regardless of their employment status, building surveyors are required to be registered with the Building and Plumbing Commission.

 Once you have appointed a building surveyor, they will be responsible for overseeing your building project from start to finish.
 This includes reviewing building plans, issuing building permits, conducting inspections, and issuing occupancy permits once the project is complete.